-KT Hanna has a love for words so extreme, a single word can spark entire worlds.
+KT Hanna has such a love for words, a single one can spark entire worlds.

-Born in Australia, she met her husband in a computer game, moved to the U.S.A. and went into culture shock.
+Born in Australia, she met her husband in EQ2 (a computer game), moved to the U.S.A. and went into culture shock.
 Bonus?
-Not as many creatures specifically out to kill you.
+Not as many creatures specifically designed to kill you.

-When she’s not writing, she freelance edits for Chimera Editing, interns for a NYC Agency, and chases her daughter, husband, corgi, and cat.
 No, she doesn’t sleep.
-She is entirely powered by the number 2, caffeine, and beef jerky.
+She is entirely powered by the number 2, caffeine, Chipotle, and sarcasm.

 What people are saying about Hybrid